-Although there is disagreement about the history of the formation of this historical citadel between the Parthian and even earlier periods in the Achaemenid period, most of the buildings that were erected before the earthquake are attributed to the Timurid to Qajar period.
-However, sections such as the porch of the Grand Mosque with its large and varied scale remind of much older periods (such as the fourth century AH during the Samanid period to the seventh century AH during the Seljuk period).
-Finally, bam citadel was emptied during the Qajar period.
+Although there is disagreement about the history of the formation of this historical citadel between the Parthian and even earlier periods in the Achaemenid period, most of the buildings that were erected before the earthquake are attributed to the Timurid and Qajar periods.
+However, sections such as the Grand Mosque's porch, with its large and varied scale, harken back to much earlier times (from the fourth century AH during the Samanid period to the seventh century AH during the Seljuk period).
+Finally, the Bam Citadel was emptied during the Qajar period.

 Today, this eye-catching garden, in addition to preserving its historical and architectural values, has become a promenade and features facilities such as hotels and restaurants.
 The garden is so popular that many people prefer to celebrate the beginning of the year and have a different start to the year.
-Foreign tourists do not miss this masterpiece during their trip to Iran and spend memorable moments in this world monument of Iran.
+Foreign tourists do not miss this masterpiece while in Iran and spend memorable moments in this world monument.

 In Khuzestan province, there is an ancient and magnificent structure called Choghaznabil ziggurat.
 It is a temple structure built in 1250 BC by Ontash Gal or Ontash Napirisha, one of the Elamite rulers.
-The purpose of building this temple was to create a place of worship for the god Inshushinak, the goddess of guardianship of the city of Durantash (including the ziggurat of Chogha Zanbil and its surroundings) or Susa.
-Before the upper parts of Chogha Zanbil were destroyed in the Assyrian invasion, it was about 52 meters high and 5 stories high, but during this uprising and also the passage of time, its upper parts were destroyed and now only 24 meters high and about 3 It has a floor.
+The purpose of building this temple was to create a place of worship for the god Inshushinak, the goddess of guardianship over the city of Durantash (including the ziggurat of Chogha Zanbil and its surroundings), or Susa.
+Before the upper parts of Chogha Zanbil were destroyed in the Assyrian invasion, it was about 52 meters high and five stories high, but during this uprising and also with time, its upper parts were destroyed, and now it is only 24 meters high, and about three stories high.
 Each of the four corners of Chogha Zanbil is exactly 90 degrees from the geographical point of view, and this shows that the Elamites were familiar with the geographical direction and their identification.
-The ziggurat is made of thousands of raw, baked and semi-baked bricks, of which 6,500 have inscriptions in Elamite script.
+The ziggurat is made of thousands of raw, baked, and semi-baked bricks, of which 6,500 have inscriptions in Elamite script.

-During the Achaemenid period until the Sassanids, the inhabitants of Iran created a series of bridges, dams, mills, waterfalls, canals and huge tunnels to guide the water to use more water.
-Today, only a fraction of this complex structure remains, but the water spill from the mill effluents has created beautiful artificial waterfalls that flow into pond-like grounds, creating a stunning view of the city.
+During the Achaemenid period until the Sassanids, the inhabitants of Iran created a series of bridges, dams, mills, waterfalls, canals, and huge tunnels to guide the water and use more water.
+Today, only a fraction of this complex structure remains, but the water spilled from the mill effluents has created beautiful artificial waterfalls that flow into pond-like grounds, creating a stunning view of the city.

-This collection can be considered as a living museum of the ancient Iranian water industry, which is a proof of the advanced knowledge of Iranians in water engineering sciences, a knowledge that many do not know about.
-Closing the Karun River along the bridge over a river that is more than 2 meters wide and then controlling the flow of water and raising the water level and sending it to agricultural lands more than 1700 years ago with the tools of that time It cannot be ignored.
+This collection can be considered a living museum of the ancient Iranian water industry, which is proof of the advanced knowledge of Iranians in water engineering sciences, a knowledge that many do not know about.
+Closing the Karun River along the bridge over a river that is more than 2 meters wide and then controlling the flow of water, raising the water level, and sending it to agricultural lands more than 1700 years ago with the tools of that time cannot be ignored.

-The monastery complex and the tomb of Sheikh Safi al-Din Ardabili are a rare building of Islamic architecture in the Middle Ages, which is the only registered work in Ardabil.
+The monastery complex and the tomb of Sheikh Safi al-Din Ardabili are rare buildings of Islamic architecture in the Middle Ages, and the monastery complex is the only registered work in Ardabil.
 As its name suggests, this building was a monastery and place of worship, and later it included the body of the founder of the complex and several Safavid elders.
-Apart from Sheikh Safi al-Din Ardabili, the Safavid sultan and founder of the monastery, several great Safavid rulers, elders and sultans such as Shah Ismail I (the first Safavid king), the wife of Shah Ismail (mother of Shah Tahmasb) and the victims of the Shirvan wars and Chaldoran is also buried in this complex.
+Apart from Sheikh Safi al-Din Ardabili, the Safavid sultan and founder of the monastery, several great Safavid rulers, elders, and sultans, such as Shah Ismail I (the first Safavid king), the wife of Shah Ismail (the mother of Shah Tahmasb), and the victims of the Shirvan wars and Chaldoran, are also buried in this complex.

-In addition to displaying Iranian architecture, this collection is the manifestation of the most beautiful and eye-catching types of mosaic and muqarnas tiles, plastering, beautiful and exquisite inscriptions by famous Safavid calligraphers such as Mir Emad, Mir Ghavamuddin and Mohammad Ismail, unique carvings, Silver, gilding and gilding, painting, etc. are also among the most significant historical monuments in Iran.
+In addition to displaying Iranian architecture, this collection is the manifestation of the most beautiful and eye-catching types of mosaic and muqarnas tiles, plastering, exquisite inscriptions by famous Safavid calligraphers such as Mir Emad, Mir Ghavamuddin, and Mohammad Ismail, unique carvings, Silver, gilding, painting, etc. are also among the most significant historical monuments in Iran.

 Dariush's carved inscription in the Bisotun World Collection is one of the works of Iran's World Register.
-Bisotun historical site, despite its numerous historical monuments such as the statue of Hercules II, the relief of Mehrdad II, Farhad Tarash, Paul Bisotun, Shah Abbasi Caravanserai, Shahi Road, etc., is one of the ancient and important areas of Iranian archeology.
+The Bisotun historical site, despite its numerous historical monuments such as the statue of Hercules II, the relief of Mehrdad II, Farhad Tarash, Paul Bisotun, Shah Abbasi Caravanserai, Shahi Road, etc., is one of the most important areas of Iranian archeology.

 The Bisotun Plain and its sacred mountain have long been very important to the people, and kings roamed the various lands from the nearby route.
 There are caves on Biston Mountain that show signs of human presence since Paleolithic times.

-What we know as Bostan Arch is a collection of lithographs and inscriptions related to the Sassanid period, which is located in the Taq Bostan neighborhood in the northwest of Kermanshah.
+What we know as Bostan Arch is a collection of lithographs and inscriptions related to the Sassanid period that is located in the Taq Bostan neighborhood in the northwest of Kermanshah.
 The site dates back to the third century AD and is considered one of the most valuable historical monuments in Iran and even in the world.
-The coronation of Khosrow Parviz, the coronation of Ardeshir II, the coronation of Shahpour II and III and some inscriptions or inscriptions in Pahlavi script, hunting of boars by horsemen and playing music with harp and other musical instruments are some of the motifs that can be seen in this collection.
+The coronation of Khosrow Parviz, the coronation of Ardeshir II, the coronation of Shahpour II and III, and some inscriptions or inscriptions in Pahlavi script, the hunting of boars by horsemen, and playing music with a harp and other musical instruments are some of the motifs that can be seen in this collection.

-Chak Chak, Chak Chako or Pir Sabz is the name of a shrine near Ardakan in Yazd province, which all Zoroastrians around the world consider sacred and attach great importance to.
+Chak Chak, Chak Chako, or Pir Sabz is the name of a shrine near Ardakan in Yazd province that all Zoroastrians worldwide regard as sacred and revere.
 With all their being, they love this shrine and consider it a symbol of the unity and convergence of the Zoroastrian community.
 In addition to the religious significance of this place, the existence of water and lush trees is one of the factors that distinguish it from other Zoroastrian shrines in Yazd.
 The chapel's simple, clean rooms, which are designed for Zoroastrian pilgrims, are also among its attractions.
 Chambers, the oldest of which dates back to the reign of Nasser al-Din Shah Qajar.

-Gilan's Rudkhan Castle is a place that allows you to experience all the time of history and nature tourism; a historical castle in the heart of nature that has tasted the cold and warm of the times and still stands firm.
-If we tell you the number of steps of Rudkhan Castle, you may be hesitant to visit this spectacular building, but just take a look at the photos of Rudkhan Castle to experience the ascent of this long staircase and walk more than 1000 steps.
+Gilan's Rudkhan Castle is a place where you can immerse yourself in history and nature tourism; a historical castle in the heart of nature that has tasted the cold and heat of the times and still stands firm.
+If we told you the number of steps to Rudkhan Castle, you may be hesitant to visit this spectacular building, but just take a look at the photos of Rudkhan Castle to experience the ascent of this long staircase and walk more than 1000 steps.

-The Lut Desert, or Lut Plain, is located between the Nehbandan faults in the east and Neyband Dam in the west and is located between the provinces of South Khorasan, Sistan and Baluchestan, and Kerman.
-Lot is the first natural recorded work in the UNESCO World Heritage Site of Iran.
-The desert consists of two special parts; a desert part with sand and gravel and a desert part.
+The Lut Desert, or Lut Plain, is located between the Nehbandan faults in the east and Neyband Dam in the west and is located between the provinces of South Khorasan, Sistan, Baluchestan, and Kerman.
+Lot is the first naturally recorded work in the UNESCO World Heritage Site of Iran.
+The desert is divided into two sections: one with sand and gravel and one without.

-Hormoz Island is called the small island of the Persian Gulf.
-An island is a place full of different colors along with water with a completely different culture so that when you enter it, it is as if you have entered another planet.
+Hormoz Island is a small island in the Persian Gulf.
+An island is a place full of different colors, along with water and a completely different culture, so that when you enter it, it is as if you have entered another planet.
 It is safe to say that the island of Hormuz is the island of colors and wonders that have emerged from the heart of the sea.
-The island has many attractions from colorful soils to strange architecture, each corner of which has an amazing story to hear and a plan to see.
+The island has many attractions, from colorful soils to strange architecture, each corner of which has an amazing story to hear and a plan to see.
 It is interesting to know that the soil of Hormoz can be seen in seventy colors.
 The soil of Hormoz Island is one of the wonders of this island.
-This area is not just an island, it can be said that it is a land of wonders.
+This area is not just an island; it can be said that it is a land of wonders.

-The most important feature of Hormoz is the color of the soil of the coast and the island and the salt valley on this island.
+The most important feature of Hormoz is the color of the soil on the coast and the island, as well as the salt valley on this island.
 For about three years, in the second half of the year, which is the best season to travel to the southern regions, artists have been drawing the earth's carpet of Hormuz using the colored soils of this island.